Thomas-Walker-Lynch/DA2X/doc/context.md

   that it ends up in a register.
 The compiler is free to make it a local `auto` class variable despite our request to make it a register.

-  Assuming that by some miracle things went well `Inclusive·mul_ib` then continues to either `alloc_array_bytes` or to `p1->index_gt_n`.
+  Assuming that by some miracle things went well `Inclusive·mul_ext` then continues to either `alloc_array_bytes` or to `p1->index_gt_n`.

   The sequence `alloc_array_bytes` was defined in the lexical scope for `f`.
 Hence